xicovarisco/react-google-minicalendar/README.md

-# react-minicalendar
+# react-google-minicalendar

-React MiniCalendar is a package to display a mini calendar
+React MiniCalendar is a package to display a mini calendar in the same way Google displays it.

+## Demo

+## Features